← Back to DartsStar

 Cup

-Cup play adds knockout pressure and different stakes compared to league progression, which creates a different rhythm and emotional payoff.
+Cup play adds knockout pressure and different stakes compared to league progression.
+One bad day ends your cup run.
+That creates a completely different emotional rhythm and forces you to prepare differently than for league matches.

 Ranked

 Ranked rewards active competition through visible MMR and placement movement.
-It is aimed at players who want a sharper direct comparison.
+It is aimed at players who want real-time feedback on where they stand against the field.
+Ranked matches run on their own schedule so you can always find a game.

 Return moments